Asceticism: Christianity

 Coptic icon of St. Anthony the Great, father of Christian monasticism and early anchorite.
 The Coptic inscription reads 'Ⲡⲓⲛⲓϣϯ Ⲁⲃⲃⲁ Ⲁⲛⲧⲱⲛⲓ' ("The great Abba Anthony").

 Notable Christian authors of Late Antiquity such as Origen, Jerome, John Chrysostom, and Augustine of Hippo, interpreted meanings of the Christian Bible within a highly asceticized religious environment.
 Scriptural examples of asceticism could be found in the lives of John the Baptist, Jesus, the twelve apostles, and Paul the Apostle.
 The Dead Sea Scrolls revealed ascetic practices of the ancient Jewish sect of the Essenes, who took vows of abstinence to prepare for a holy war.
 An emphasis on an ascetic religious life was evident in both early Christian writings (e.g., the Philokalia) and practices (e.g., Hesychasm).
-Christian saints, including Paul the Hermit, Simeon Stylites, David of Wales, John of Damascus, Peter Waldo, Tamar of Georgia, and Francis of Assisi practiced asceticism, as well.
+Christian saints, including Paul the Hermit, Simeon Stylites, David of Wales, John of Damascus, Peter Waldo, Tamar of Georgia, and Francis of Assisi, practiced asceticism as well.

 According to British historian and Roman Catholic theologian Richard Finn, much of early Christian asceticism has been traced to early Judaism, not to Ancient Greek asceticism.
 Some of the ascetic thought in Christianity nevertheless, Finn states, has roots in Ancient Greek philosophy.
 Virtuous living is often considered incompatible with a strong craving for bodily pleasures driven by desire and passion.
-In ancient theology, morality is typically viewed not merely as a balance between right and wrong, but as a form of spiritual transformation.
+In ancient theology, morality was typically viewed not merely as a balance between right and wrong, but as a form of spiritual transformation.
 In this perspective, simplicity is regarded as sufficient, inner bliss is valued, and frugality is seen as abundant.

 Middle Eastern deserts were at one time inhabited by thousands of male and female Christian ascetics, hermits, and anchorites, including Anthony the Great (AKA St. Anthony of the Desert), Mary of Egypt, and Simeon Stylites, collectively known as the Desert Fathers and Desert Mothers.
 In 963 CE, an association of monasteries called Lavras was formed on Mount Athos, according Eastern Orthodox tradition.
 This became the most important center of Orthodox Christian ascetic groups in the centuries that followed.
-In the modern era, Mount Athos and Meteora have remained a significant center.
+In the modern era, Mount Athos and Meteora have remained significant centers.

 Sexual abstinence, as practiced by Encratites sect of Christianity, for example, was only one aspect of ascetic renunciation, and both natural and unnatural asceticism have been part of Christian asceticism.
 Other ascetic practices have included simple living, begging, and fasting, as well as ethical practices like humility, compassion, meditation, patience, and prayer.
 Evidence of extreme asceticism in Christianity appears in second-century texts and thereafter in both Eastern and Western Christian traditions, including the practices of chaining one's body to rocks, eating only grass, praying seated on a pillar in the elements (e.g., the monk Simeon Stylites, solitary confinement inside a cell, abandoning personal hygiene and adopting lifestyle of a beast, mortification of the flesh, and voluntary suffering.
 Nevertheless, said practices were often rejected as beyond acceptable by ascetics like Barsanuphius of Gaza and John the Prophet.
 Ascetic practices were linked to the Christian concepts of sin and redemption.